marketsAI/marketsAI/README.md

 # marketsAI
-marketsAI is a modular framework designed to create economies that are composed of multiple interconnected markets.
-Each market is an AIgym compatible environment.
+marketsAI is a modular framework designed to simulate economies that are composed of multiple interconnected markets.
+Each market is an OpenAI Gym compatible environment.